JarvisAPI/Pi-RTOS/README.md

 # [Task 3] Supporting Multiprocessor Real-time Scheduling in FreeRTOS
  In this part you will implement both partitioned and global EDF in FreeRTOS running on RPi.
-You will be considering only _implicit-deadline_ periodic tasks, where $`D_i`$ for every task $`i`$.
+You will be considering only _implicit-deadline_ periodic tasks, where $`D_i = P_i`$ for every task $`i`$.
 The different multiprocessor scheduling approaches (partitioned vs. global) pose different classes of challenges, both theoretically and implementation-wise, and the goal of this part is to learn the algorithmic complexities of multiprocessor scheduling, as well as gain an understanding and appreciation of the practical issues and challenges related to supporting multiprocessor execution and scheduling.